Jordan1819/Pokemon-Team-Generator-Web-App.io/README.md

 ## 🚀 **Future Work** 🔮

-Here’s a glimpse of what could be added in future versions of this app:
+Some ideas for what could be added in future versions of this app:

 - **🎨 Animation:** Add smooth transitions and animations between webpages for a more interactive experience.
 - **🔍 Filtering Options:** Allow users to filter Pokémon by various criteria, such as type, name, etc.